 You were adjudicated for an offense while under the age of 14.

 Determining eligibility can be extremely difficult, especially when trying to understand Michigan’s tier system.
-For that reason, you may want to consult an experienced Michigan criminal attorney to manage your case and determine how best to present your petition.
+For that reason, you may want to consult an experienced Michigan criminal sexual conduct attorney to manage your case and determine how best to present your petition.

 Taking the First Step